 If you are a mental health professional and are interested in getting started in training in MBCT, check out themindfulnoggin.com's online training as place to start in the pathway to becoming certified.

-Series on Anxiety
+Series Focusing on Anxiety:

 Refs: anxietybc.com, mindfulnoggin.com, healthline.com, mbct.com, mindbodygreen.com